The Fair at Sorochyntsi (short story): Plot summary

 Eventually, one determines he cannot sell his wares because of the jacket and chops it with an axe.
 It reforms, however, so he crosses himself and does it again, and the demon eventually had to come to collect the pieces of his jacket, and is down to the last fragment at the time the story is taking place.

 At the end of the tale, a pig's head appears at the window and the group becomes so frightened that Cherevik, with a basket on his head, runs out of the house while someone is screaming "devil" behind him.
 His wife jumps on him and they’re found in this state to the amusement of everyone.
 In the morning, after recovering from the embarrassment, Cherevik takes their mare to be sold at market.
 When he gets there someone asks him what he's selling and he wonders why they're asking this.
 Pulling on the harness, which causes him to strike himself in the face, he finds the horse is gone and a bit of a red jacket is left in place.
 He is accused of stealing his own horse and is bound up in a shed with his friend Tsibulya.
 The young man in the white jacket finds him there and agrees to release him if he can marry his daughter, to which Cherevik agrees.
 The story concludes with their marriage and the completion of the scheme, the "demon" being none other than the gypsy.

+Development

+Gogol wrote to his mother, requesting information about various aspects of Ukrainian life.
+The information he received about weddings was incorporated into The Fair at Sorochyntsi.